-Chicago Shakespeare Theater is currently accepting Education Intern applications for a winter/spring internship beginning in January 2014.
-Applications must be received by November 1, 2013.
+Chicago Shakespeare Theater is currently accepting Education Intern applications for Summer 2018.
+Applications must be received by March 1, 2018.

-Chicago Shakespeare Theater is dedicated to bringing great theater into peoples’ lives, and to creating opportunities for the work on our stage to support education and lifelong learning for students, teachers, and adult audiences.
-The Education Department creates and coordinates a number of programs, including: student matinee performances at the Theater and on tour regionally to schools; professional development through teacher workshops and seminars; printed and online educational resources to complement the work on our stages; an onsite Teacher Resource Center; and “CPS Shakespeare,” an abridged production staged by an ensemble of Chicago Public high school teachers and their students.
-Through these efforts, CST has created one of the largest and most respected arts-in-education programs in the country, which is further bolstered by diverse audience enrichment programs for playgoers of all ages.
+Chicago Shakespeare Theater is dedicated to bringing great theater into peoples’ lives, and to creating opportunities for the work on our stage to support education and lifelong learning for students, teachers and adult audiences.
+The Education Department creates and coordinates a number of programs, including: student matinee performances at the Theater and on tour regionally to schools; professional development through teacher workshops and seminars; printed and online educational resources to complement the work on our stages; an onsite Teacher Resource Center; and Battle of the Bard, an area-wide high school Shakespeare slam.
+Through these efforts, Chicago Shakespeare has created one of the largest and most respected arts-in-education programs in the country, which is further bolstered by diverse audience enrichment programs for playgoers of all ages.

 Desired Skills and Experience